Dr. Anu Bajaj FAQs

 - Asking whether upper lids, lower lids, or both need treatment

 Patients usually get the best results when the eyes are evaluated carefully, and the recovery window is respected.
-Good preparation makes the first week much easier to manage.
+Good preparation makes the first week much easier.

-Botox Cosmetic and Xeomin are both forms of botulinum toxin used for non-surgical treatment of fine lines and wrinkles.
+Botox Cosmetic, Dysport, and Daxxify are forms of botulinum toxin used for non-surgical treatment of fine lines and wrinkles – these products work be weakening the muscle, so they treat wrinkles caused by muscle activation.
 They are also used for certain minor physical concerns such as muscle spasms, excessive sweating, and vascular spasms in the hand.

 These treatments can address dynamic facial lines and wrinkles on the forehead, eyes, lips, neck, and décolletage.
 They are best suited to wrinkles caused by repeated facial movement.

-They work by treating wrinkles related to facial expressions such as smiling, squinting, or frowning.
+They work by treating wrinkles related to facial expressions such as smiling, squinting, or frowning – they work be weakening the muscles that cause these movements.
 By reducing those repeated movements, the overlying skin appears smoother.

-Who may be a good candidate for Botox or Xeomin?
+Who may be a good candidate for a Neurotoxin treatment?

 A good candidate is usually someone bothered by movement-related wrinkles who wants a non-surgical option with little downtime.
 These treatments can be helpful across a wide range of ages depending on the wrinkle pattern.